 Phys.
 Ed: Navy blue gym shorts with CPS Logo (mesh-no exceptions) and plain navy sweatpants on cold days purchased from Sports Corner only.
 Blue T-Shirts with school emblem and CPS gray sweatshirt on cold days purchased from Sports Corner only.
 (Students come to school in P.E.
 Uniform on P.E.
 Days.)

 Hair: Boys: Must be kept neat and above the collar, eyebrows, and ears.
 No pony tails.
 No fad haircuts, such as, but not limited to, razor cuts, Mohawk type, or rat tails are permitted in any grade.
 Hair must be students' natural color.
 No facial hair.
 Girls: Girls' hair must be their natural color and stylized in a way that is non-distracting and free of excessive fashion accessories.
 Hair Accessories: Solid blue, white, yellow, or plaid uniform color ribbon.
 Scrunchies, barrettes, or headbands may be worn.
+Only 1 hair tie may be worn on a student's wrist.

 Jewelry: Boys: Earrings are not permitted for boys.
 A watch and one religious necklace are permitted.
 No body piercing or body painting is allowed.
 Students may not wear hologram contacts.
 Girls: Girls may wear only stud earrings.
 Only one earring per lobe.
 No hoops are allowed.
-Girls may wear a watch and ONE religious necklace.
+Girls may wear a watch and one religious necklace.